Workforce & Finance Glossary for Employers

 s

-Safe Harbor (ACA)
+Safe harbor (ACA)

 Methods for demonstrating a health care plan’s affordability under the Affordable Care Act.